 The Best Dive Spots in Bali

+It is well known, Bali and its surrounding islands are full of breathtaking diving spots.
+And the good news is that there is something for all tastes and all levels!
 There are so many dive spots on the Island of the Gods (Bali) that it can be difficult to choose.
 So we made a small selection of the best spots, for beginners, intermediate and advanced levels.

+Where in Bali can you go diving to find the best spots for the sport?
 Most of the best dive sites are located on the coast to the north and east of Bali, or on the islands off these coasts.
 There are many wide variety of diving spots, whether you are a beginner, a professional or simply curious to try diving, you are bound to find a spot that suits you.

 Most of the dive sites are located on the coast to the north and east of Bali, or on the islands off these coasts.
 There is really a wide variety of diving spots, whether you are a beginner, a professional or simply curious to try diving, you are bound to find a spot that suits you.